moby/moby/docs/reference/commandline/secret_rm.md

 Removes the specified secrets from the swarm.
 This command has to be run targeting a manager node.

-For example, to remove secret:
+This example removes a secret:

 ```bash
 $ docker secret rm sapth4csdo5b6wz2p5uimh5xg